|38th MRASA Toy Run - 11 December 2016|

 The MRA Toy Run has been held for over 30 years, and occurs annually on the second Sunday in December.

 The MRA organises and funds this event with incredible support from volunteers, sponsors and organisations who are

 proud and willing to be involved.|

-Our aim is to hold a community event to raise awareness and celebrate motorcycling with a strong focus on assisting under-privileged children during the festive season.
+Our aim is to hold a community event to celebrate motorcycling with a strong focus on assisting the children of families in need during the festive season.
 We have traditionally chosen St Vincent de Paul as a beneficiary of the thousands of toys and gifts which are distributed to families in need.
 Come and join in the spectacle that is the Toy Run and please give generously.

 |Map for Victoria Park Adelaide|